yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

 Nowadays Big Data and Digitilization are taking their peak raising data privacy concerns.
 As such, sustainable and appropriate measures must be taken to protect individuals rights.
 To develop appropriate measures it is necessary to review the impact of (big) data collection, data analysis and digitalization on individuals rights.
 Ethical principles define the fundamentals for handling individuals data during data analysis.
-The General Data Protection Regulation (**GDPR**) has established ethical principles that must be implemented to **protect** individuals rights.
+The General Data Protection Regulation (**GDPR**) is established on ethical principles that must be implemented to **protect** individuals rights.
 The technical implementation of these principles are often non-trivial and thus have an impact on information systems.
 Two modern technological techniques used in data protection are **Encryption and data masking**.
 These techniques must be implemented following a well thought risk management plan that provides